 29. Blog commenting

 An old-fashion way to grow your blog is through blog commenting.

 Commenting on other blogs not only sends people to your blog in most cases but allows you to be seen by the blog and the others who comment on it.
 You can connect with them and get to know other bloggers.
 It’s a great way to NETWORK on blogs today.

-I have had many new readers come to my blog from another one from comments.
-For instance, from the comment, I left at Donna Merrill’s post about blogging.
+I have had many new readers come to my blog from comments.
+For instance, I left a comment on Donna Merrill’s post about blogging.